 Russell IPM manufactures and supplies a pheromone lure and delta traps for the Blueberry gall midge Dasineura oxycoccana.
 The pheromone trap data will give early warning of the infestation and alert the user to invasion of the midges before population levels build up.
 For mass trapping, Optiroll super Plus (white-midge) roller traps are placed close to ground level along posts.

 The following notes are general guidelines on implementing pheromone monitoring programmes.
 Local conditions and practices can vary, so please consult your local advisers for precise advice in your area.

 The Dasineura oxycoccana pheromone lure lasts approx. 4-6 weeks.

 Pheromone lures are a very sensitive tool.
 They can be affected by exposure to elevated heat and direct sunshine.
-Direct touching by hand may cause cross contamination leading to mixed catches in the trap.
-Some contaminants such as Nicotine May have repellent effect reducing trap catch.
+Wear gloves to handle the lures as direct touching by hand may cause cross contamination leading to mixed catches in the trap.
+Some contaminants, such as nicotine, may have a repellent effect reducing trap catch.